albert-zhou-umb/STRIDE/README.txt

 ----- TO EXECUTE -----
-While in the main directory (`pwd` */STRIDE), type the following command and the path to the file containing your protein (AMINO ACID) sequences in FASTA format:
+While in the main directory (`pwd` */STRIDE), type the following command and the path to the file containing your protein (AMINO ACID) sequences in FASTA format.
+FASTA files begin with a '>' that gives a name/identifier for the sequence, followed by standard IUB/IUPAC amino acid codes.
+Hyphens/dashes "-" can represent gaps and asterisks "*" may represent stop codons or wildcards.
+Avoid other unsupported characters as it may return errors.

 	./stride.sh <path/fasta_file>

 The main script "stride.sh" conducts the search of the FASTA file against the HMM profile and sorts (by sequence ID) & reorganizes the raw output.
 These results will be placed in the "results" directory:

 	1) stride_raw.<fasta_file>.txt
 	2) annotated.<fasta_file>.txt